sunmingming99/MRDGC/README.md

-# MRDGC
-MRDGC: a parallel approach for the identification of master regulators based on the differentially expressed genes and the regulatory capacity of regulators
+# MRDGC: a parallel approach for the identification of master regulators based on the differentially expressed genes and the regulatory capacity of regulators
 ====================================================